 Criminal Activity can mean a felony under federal law, the laws of Texas, or the laws of any other state:

-The reason for the one-year requirement in (B) is that the laws of different states will vary and misdemeanors and felonies don’t always translate cleanly.
+The reason for the one-year requirement is that the laws of different states will vary and misdemeanors and felonies don’t always translate cleanly.
 The cutoff for a felony in Texas is one year.
 Anything that carries a range of punishment that could drag on longer than a year is a state jail felony.
 Interestingly, criminal activity also covers preparatory offenses such as criminal attempt and criminal conspiracy.
 It does not have to be a completed criminal offense to qualify as criminal activity.

 What about Civil Forfeiture?